Efficient Numerical Conformal Mappings on Multiply Connected Riemann Surfaces: Torii

 Using standard terminology, the left-hand side is the \emph{sum of vertex defects} that the extraordinary vertices contribute, and $\sum_{f}(k_f-4)$ is the \emph{sum of face defects}, and specifically a pentagon gives $+1$.
 For a closed orientable surface of genus $g$,

 With $g=2$, we have $\chi = -2$, so $4\chi = -8$.
 If all faces are quads ($k_f=4$ for all $f$), then $\sum_f(k_f-4)=0$.
 Now, \eqref{eq:euler2} gives

 so we need for a valid subdivision of the surface, for example, eight pentagons.
-By close inspection of the checkerboard image of the 2-torus, one can see that there is, indeed, one pentagon per every symmetric section, and hence, we conclude that the quasiconformal map is valid.
+By close inspection of the checkerboard image of the 2-torus, one can see that there is, indeed, one pentagon per every symmetric section, and hence, we conclude that the construction is valid.